Mode of Attendance: Full-time

 This information describes the Politics component of a two-subject degree.
-Students taking Joint Honours with a language that involves three course units are required to take Introduction to Political Theory in their first year.
-These students are required to take Comparative and International Politics OR States Peoples and Power in Asia and Africa after their return from their year abroad.
+Students taking Joint Honours with a language that involves three course units are required to take Introduction to Comparative Politics in their first year.
+These students are required to take Introduction to Political Theory OR Introduction to Political Analysis subsequently.

 - Students may take a minimum of FIVE courses in Politics to qualify for a joint degree.

 - Students may take no more than TWO units as 'open options'.

 ONE of the following DISCIPLINARY units: